Jacob

 The primary scriptural references to the story of Jacob are found in Genesis 25-35.
 Read online, starting with Genesis 25:21.

-Variations of the name Jacob
+Variations of the boy name Jacob

 Male: Jacobo, Jacobus, Jacoby, Jake